Brain Injury Programme

 The service offers Interdisciplinary rehabilitation to patients ranging from:

-- Patients who remain in the near coma state (persistent vegetative state), minimally conscious state and locked-in syndrome
+- Patients who remain in the near coma state, minimally conscious state and locked-in syndrome

 - Patients with major physical and cognitive disability

-- Patients who sustain disabling initial head injury but recover the potential to return at least in part to their pre-injury role in society
+- Patients who sustain a disabling initial head injury or a stroke, but recover the potential to return at least in part to their pre-injury role in society.

-Patient care and treatment for the Brain Injury Programme is delivered by interdisciplinary teams, with clinical responsibility led by Dr. Mark Delargy (Medical Director for BI Programme)
+Patient care and treatment for the Brain Injury and Stroke Specialty Programmes is delivered by interdisciplinary teams (Medical, Nursing, Health and Social Care Professionals), with clinical responsibility led by Dr Raymond Carson (Medical Director for the BI Programme) and Dr Kinley Roberts (Medical Director for the Stroke Specialty Programme)

 - Dr. Jacinta McElligott